 7. Vitamin E

-Research has found that consuming more than 7mg of vitamin E each day may help to reduce the risk of age-related cataracts by around 6%.
-For example, in this study of nearly 40,000 women, higher dietary intakes of vitamin E, in combination with antioxidants like lutein and zeaxanthin, significantly reduced the risk of cataracts.
+Therefore, research has found that consuming more than seven mg of vitamin E per day may help reduce the risk of age-related cataracts by around 6%.
+For example, in this study of nearly 40,000 women, higher dietary intake of vitamin E, combined with antioxidants like lutein and zeaxanthin, significantly reduced the risk of cataracts.

 Some of the best dietary sources of vitamin E include almonds, sunflower seeds, pine nuts, and vegetable oils like flaxseed oil.
-For more information, have a read of our complete guide to vitamin E.
+For more information, check out our complete guide to vitamin E.

 8. Vitamin B2

-Vitamin B2, also known as riboflavin, is another vitamin that’s been studied in relation to eye health.
-As an antioxidant, vitamin B2 has the potential to reduce levels of oxidative stress in the body – including in the eyes.
+Vitamin B2, also known as riboflavin, is another antioxidant that has the potential to reduce levels of oxidative stress in the body, including in the eyes.

 Studies have found that many people with cataracts are deficient in vitamin B2.
-This study supports this, finding that when participants’ diets included 1.6-2.2mg of vitamin B2 a day, their risk of cataracts decreased by 31-51%.
+This study supports this, finding that when people’s diets included 1.6 to 2.2mg of vitamin B2 a day, their risk of cataracts decreased by 31-51%.

 Oats, milk, yoghurt, beef, and fortified cereals are some of the best sources of vitamin B2.
-You can find out more about why vitamin B2 is important and how to get enough in our article, here.
+You can learn more about why vitamin B2 is important and how to get enough in our article.

 9. Zinc